 And because it’s a pretty gentle track that doesn’t need drive and the dynamics where the Focal Clear have the edge, the HD 800S came forwards.
 So it gave me a better insight into the recording, and that was what I wanted most on that particular recording.

-Finally, on Andante Larghetto (concerto No 2), the HD 800S showed what it’s.
-The Focal Clear was still fantastic, and the HG 800 S did come across just a little bit light on note weight, but overall that’s where the HD 800S shines most in that recording with acoustic instruments, orchestral chamber, and small group type work.
+Finally, on Andante Larghetto (concerto No 2), the HD 800S showed what it’s good at.
+The Focal Clear was still fantastic, and the HD 800 S did come across just a little bit light on note weight, but overall that’s where the HD 800S shines most in that recording with acoustic instruments, orchestral chamber, and small group type work.

 So the critical denominator here is that when you don’t need drive and dynamics, and I mean, dynamics in the sense of punch and rhythm in the music, that’s where the HD 800S will excel.